Understanding the Short Sale Process: a Step-by-step Guide

 Negotiation Strategies with Lenders During a Short Sale

 When you sell your home quickly to a relative in Illinois, it’s important to know how to negotiate well with lenders.
-Start by writing a full letter explaining your financial problems and why the short sale is necessary.
+Start by writing a letter explaining your financial problems and why the short sale is necessary.
 Make sure to mention any changes in income or unplanned costs.

 Key Documents Required for Initiating a Short Sale